 The Career Mentoring Programme will be running in the 2018/19 academic year:

 Medicine Stream General Stream Law Stream Engineering Stream Biosciences Research Stream Length of programme 6 months, June to November 2018 6 months, November to April 2018-19 Who is eligible?
-Medical students about the enter their 4th year of the MBChB degree programme* All undergraduate and taught postgraduates* All undergraduate and taught postgraduate law students only* All undergraduate and taught postgraduate engineering students only*
+Medical students about the enter their 3rd or 4th year of the MBChB degree programme* All undergraduate and taught postgraduates* All undergraduate and taught postgraduate law students only* All undergraduate and taught postgraduate engineering students only*

 All undergraduate and taught postgraduate students of these subjects who wish to pursue postgraduate study and a potential career within academia / research*